 In 2017, Feinberg ranked 16th in NIH funding rankings among all American Medical Schools, up from 39 in 2002.

-Twelve departments at Feinberg ranked among the top 10 in their specialty in their discipline in a list of NIH funding to medical schools.
-They are: Public Health (Preventive Medicine and Medical Social Sciences) (1), Urology (2), Obstetrics and Gynecology (2), Cell and Molecular Biology (3), Physical Medicine and Rehabilitation (3), Dermatology (6), Neurology (5) Physiology (8), Neurosurgery (8), Surgery (9), and Pharmacology (10).
+Fourteen departments at Feinberg ranked among the top 20 in their specialty in their discipline in a list of NIH funding to medical schools, 10 ranked in the top 10.
+They are: Public Health (Preventive Medicine and Medical Social Sciences) (1), Dermatology (2), Obstetrics and Gynecology (2), Urology (2), Physical Medicine and Rehabilitation (3), Physiology (6), Neurological Surgery (7), Neurology (8), Anatomy/Cell Biology (9), Surgery (11), Pharmacology (18), Radiation Oncology, (18) and Internal Medicine (19).

 - 646 principal investigators (PIs)